 The Fortaleza metropolis is very spread out.
 However, the public transportation network is dense and efficient.

-Known as Metrofor, Fortaleza's subway system is, as of now, comprised of two lines: the Linha Sul goes from the centre (Central-Chico da Silva station) to the south (Carlito Benevides Station), and the Linha Oeste connects the centre to the western part of the city (Caucaia Station).
+Known as Metrofor, Fortaleza's subway system is, as of now, comprised of two lines: the Linha Sul goes from the centre (Central-Chico da Silva station) to the south (Carlito Benevides Station), and the Linha Oeste connects the centre (Moura Brasil Station) to the western part of the city (Caucaia Station).

 There is a plan to extend the network, but none of the two lines connect highly touristic places so far.
-The one-way fare for all destinations is BRL 1.
+The one-way fare varies between BRL 0.50 and BRL 3.40.

 Car traffic is dense and often chaotic, limited by numerous construction sites.
 Thankfully, the streets are rather wide.